minimaxir/gpt-3-client/README.md

 Then download this repostory and `cd` into the downloaded folder.

-Optionally, if you want to generate images of the generated text, you'll also need to have the latest version of Chrome install and download the corresponding chromedriver:
+Optionally, if you want to generate images of the generated text, you'll also need to have the latest version of Chrome installed and download the corresponding chromedriver (see the [imgmaker repo](https://github.com/minimaxir/imgmaker) for more information):

 ```sh
 imgmaker chromedriver